Interface modes in inspiralling neutron stars: A gravitational-wave probe of first-order phase transitions

 To assess detectability, we must quantify the minimum observable shift in orbital phase $\Delta \Phi(f)$ as a function of $f$ for a given interferometer.
 This can be estimated from \cite{2023CQGra..40m5002R}

 where $S_n(f)$ is the noise power spectral density of the chosen detector and $A(f)$ is the gravitational-wave amplitude of the waveform.
 For simplicity, we consider only the \verb+IMRPhenomPv2_NRTidal+ waveform model, which includes the static tidal deformabilities, but not the dynamical contribution from the \textit{f}-mode \cite{2019PhRvD.100d4003D}.
-As our aim is to estimate the detectability of the interface-mode resonances---at a level of accuracy at which different waveform models agree---with measured/expected sensitivities of current and future gravitational-wave detectors, one model is sufficient for the analysis.
+As our aim is to estimate the detectability of the interface-mode resonances---at a level of accuracy at which different waveform models agree---with measured sensitivities of current and expected sensitivities of future gravitational-wave detectors.

 Using our collection of EOS models, the $l = 2$ interface modes were calculated for a set of neutron-star masses.
 We then used the obtained values for $\Delta \Phi$ from Eq.~\eqref{eq:ModeShift} for an equal-mass system at a luminosity distance of \qty{40}{\mega\parsec} (the inferred distance to GW170817) to estimate the detectability of each resonance.
 Results for $M = 1.4 M_\odot$ are summarised by Fig.~\ref{fig:DetectabilityTrendsEps}.
 The results show that the frequency of the mode typically lies between that of the \textit{f}-mode, $O(\qty{2}{\kilo\hertz})$, and the frequency range where one would expect to find the composition \textit{g}-modes of non-barotropic models, $O(\qty{100}{\hertz})$ (see, e.g., Ref.~\cite{2025MNRAS.536.1967C}).
 This makes the interface-mode resonance distinct from the rest of the oscillation spectrum.
 The results for $\Delta \Phi$ are compared to the sensitivity curve of LIGO Livingston during the observation of GW170817 and the anticipated sensitivities of LIGO A+, Cosmic Explorer and the Einstein Telescope.